utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Repeatable?:** no

 ## digitized?
+_**Do not use, legacy field.
+Not included in spreadsheet template**_
 * **Data Type:** string
+* **Input Guidelines:**
+  * After April 2026: ingest work flow will add "Not yet digitized" thumbnail if the image column in spreadsheet is empty.
+Only metadata will be ingested and the "Not yet digitized thumbnail" automatically added.
+This field is not present in Admin UI.
-* **Input Guidelines:** Controlled field to indicate if digital object is metadata-only.
+  * Before April 2026: Controlled field to indicate if digital object is metadata-only.
 * **MODS Input Guidelines:** does not map
 * **Controlled Vocabulary:**
   * Digitized